-“Tell us the first strategy of Bukalapak?,“ shoot one of the students.
-“To find crazy investor.
+“Tell us the first strategy of Bukalapak?,“ asked one of the students.
+“To find crazy investors.
 My first proposal was only 100 million rupiah but not a single investor was interested.
 Then, I met this Japanese investor who believed that Bukalapak can be the Indonesian version of Rakuten,” said the CEO who claimed Bukalapak had generated $ 5 billion of GMV.

-The important aspects seen by the investor, he continued, were the mentality of the founder and business model presented.
+Important aspects seen by the investors, he continued, were the mentality of the founder and business model presented.
 “And they are ready to gamble.
-From 10 investments that they put their money in, only Bukalapak who succeed,” said Zaky followed by students’ applause.
+From 10 investments that they put their money in, only Bukalapak who succeed,” said Zaky followed by the students’ applause.

 Bukalapak is now the country’s fourth unicorn startup after ride-hailing app Go-Jek, online booking platform Traveloka, and e-commerce platform Tokopedia.
-Despite of the turnover issues, Zaky convinced that Bukalapak was in a good shape.
+Despite the turnover issue, Zaky convinced that Bukalapak was still in a good shape.